swistakm/pyrilla/README.md

 yourself on your platform.
 The process is preety straightforward and described in *building* section of this README.

-Last but not least, there is also some support for cygwin in this package but there is no binary wheel for this environment yet.
-If you want to use pyrilla under cygwin then you need to compile manually too.
+Last but not least, there is also some support for cygwin.
+Unfortunately there is no binary wheel on PyPI for this environment yet.
+If you want to use pyrilla under cygwin then you need to compile it manually.

 # usage